 The first step in preparing your next campaign is evaluating the one that just ended.
 Talk to others who can point you to flaws or successes that you yourself might not see.

 Other candidates are emerging who have not yet announced, and we are recruiting candidates for all levels of government.
-Voters deserve Green options as much as possible.
-If you want to run, contact us so we can organize to support your campaign and help you get elected.
+Voters deserve Green options in all races.
+If you want to run, contact us so we can support your campaign and help you get elected.

 Save the republic and the planet.
 Democracy needs you.